-single failure (défaillance unique) A failure that results in the loss of capability of a component to perform its intended function(s), and any consequential failure(s) resulting from that single failure. single-failure criterion (critère de défaillance unique) The criterion used to determine whether a system is capable of performing its function in the presence of a single failure.
+single failure (défaillance unique) A failure that results in the loss of capability of a component to perform its intended function(s), and any consequential failure(s) resulting from that single failure. single-failure criterion (critère de défaillance unique) The criterion used to determine whether a system is capable of performing its function as per design in the presence of a single failure.
 SIS (SIS) See systems important to safety.

 site (emplacement) With respect to nuclear facilities, the area where one or more nuclear facilities and all associated support structures and systems are located.
 See also exclusion zone.
 OR site (site) With respect to safeguards, an area delimited by Canada in the relevant design information for a facility, including a closed-down facility, and in the relevant information on a location outside facilities where nuclear material is customarily used, including a closed-down location outside facilities where nuclear material was customarily used.
 The site is limited to locations with hot cells or where activities related to conversion, enrichment, fuel fabrication or reprocessing were carried out.
 Note: The site includes all installations, co-located with the facility or location, for the provision or use of essential services, including: hot cells for processing irradiated materials not containing nuclear material; installations for the treatment, storage and disposal of waste; and buildings associated with specified activities identified by Canada under article 2.a(iv) of the Protocol Additional to the Agreement Between Canada and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons [11]. site characterization (caractérisation du site) The distinguishing characteristics, qualities, physical features and environment of the piece of land on which a nuclear facility or activity is located. site evaluation (évaluation de l'emplacement) The processes and methodologies used to determine whether the characteristics of a site and the surrounding region are appropriate for the construction, operation and future decommissioning and abandonment of a nuclear facility regulated under the Nuclear Safety and Control Act. site personnel (personnel sur le site) All persons working on the site of a nuclear facility, either permanently or temporarily. site preparation (préparation de l'emplacement) The act of establishing basic infrastructure to support the future construction and operation of a nuclear facility regulated under the Nuclear Safety and Control Act. siting (choix de l'emplacement) The process of selecting a suitable site for a facility, including appropriate assessment and definition of the related design bases. situation (situation) Conditions, circumstances or configurations that occur, are discovered or that may lead to an event.
 This definition applies to event reporting. skill (compétence) A mental and/or physical activity that requires a measurable degree of proficiency.
 The terms "skill" and "ability" are often used interchangeably. skin (peau) The layer of cells within the skin that are 7 mg/cm2 below the surface.
-(Source: Radiation Protection Regulations) slapdown (impact secondaire) The secondary impact resulting from a package initially impacting on a corner or an edge.
-SM (GQ) shift manager; see plant shift supervisor small modular reactor (SMR) See reactor facility.
+(Source: Radiation Protection Regulations) slapdown (impact secondaire) The secondary impact resulting from a package initially impacting on a corner or an edge. sleep debt (manque de sommeil) The difference between the amount of sleep an individual needs and the amount of sleep that the individual actually obtains.
+SM(GQ) shift manager; see plant shift supervisor small modular reactor (SMR) See reactor facility.